assyrianic/Tagha/README.md

 Note: Changing the header file requires that you recompile the Tagha library for the changes to take effect on the runtime.

 ### Testing
-If you wish to build and test the Tagha code base, compile `test_driver.c` with either the sraed or static Tagha library, link with Tagha's libc implementation, compile the Tagha assembler and compile the testing .tasm scripts in the `test_asm` folder, and run the generated .tbc scripts.
+If you wish to build and test the Tagha code base, compile `test_driver.c` with either the shared or static Tagha library, link with Tagha's libc implementation, compile the Tagha assembler and compile the testing .tasm scripts in the `test_asm` folder, and run the generated .tbc scripts.

 ## Credits